PerminovEugene/me/README.md

 3. Check that everything is ok in PDF file
 4. Put new PDF to `/public/files/Eugene_Perminov_CV.pdf`

 P.S.
-I know it would be nice to use S3, but this solution is fine for now.
+I know it would be nice to use AWS and S3 especially, but this solution is fine for now.

 ## 🚀 Future Plans